rwieruch/blog_robinwieruch_content/node-js-express-tutorial.md

 Express.js is exchangeable with other web application frameworks for the backend the same way as React.js is exchangeable with Vue.js and Angular.js when it comes to frontend applications.
 The Node.js ecosystem doesn't offer only one solution, but various solutions that come with their strengths and weaknesses.
 However, for this application we will use a Express server, because it is the most popular choice when it comes to building JavaScript backend applications with Node.js.

-The Node.js application from before comes with a watcher script to restart your application once your source code has changed, Babel to enable JavaScript features that are not supported in Node.js yet, and environment variables for your application's sensible information.
+The Node.js application from before comes with a watcher script to restart your application once your source code has changed, Babel to enable JavaScript features that are not supported in Node.js yet, and environment variables for your application's sensitive information.
 That's a great foundation to get you started with Express.js in Node.js.
 Let's continue by installing Express.js in your Node.js application from before on the command line:

 {{< highlight javascript >}}
 npm install express